unaPoloGTIc/trex-pam/docs/index.md

 </form>

 # A full demo includes:
-* Full on premise control of the keys used.
+* Full on-premise control of the keys used.
 * Control and configure users and permissions.
 * See logs with login attempts and history.
 * See other front-ends in action.